-The Quantity of Food Required for a Horse. -For ordinary work, a horse of average size should be fed 12 pounds of oats, or other grain food, and 15 to 18 pounds of good hay; but, if driven on the road, 2 or 3 pounds of hay, morning and noon, and 8 or 10 at night, with the same quantity of grain.
+The Quantity of Food Required for a Horse. -For ordinary work, a horse of average size should be fed 12 pounds of oats, or other grain driven on the road, 2 or 3 pounds of hay, morning and noon, and 8 or 10 at night, with the same quantity of grain.